Karel Gut

 Karel Gut (16 September 1927 – 6 January 2014) was a Czech ice hockey player and coach, who later worked in sports management.
 He was born in Prague and later played in the Czechoslovak Extraliga.
 While Gut played soccer in his youth, he was better known as an, "offensive-minded hockey defenseman".
 Gut was inducted into the International Ice Hockey Federation Hall of Fame in 1998, and has also been inducted into the Czechoslovak Ice Hockey Hall of Fame.

 Playing career

-Born in Prague, Czechoslovakia, Gut eventually began playing in the Czechoslovak Extraliga with Praha ATK.
-He later played for Tatra Smichov from 1951 to 1953.
-He would play the rest of his career with Spartak Praha Sokolova TJ.
+Born in Prague, Czechoslovakia, Gut eventually began playing in the Czechoslovak Extraliga with HC ATK Praha.
+He later played for Tatra Smíchov from 1951 to 1953.
+He would play the rest of his career with Spartak Praha Sokolova.
 Gut also captained the Czechoslovakia men's national ice hockey team from 1952 to 1960.

-As a player, he won three bronze medals at the Ice Hockey World Championships, first in 1955 where he was voted the tournament's best defenseman, then again in 1957 and in 1959.
+As a player, he won three bronze medals at the Ice Hockey World Championships, first in 1955 where he was voted the tournament's best defenceman, then again in 1957 and in 1959.
 Gut also made three appearances at the Winter Olympics, and six World Cup appearances.